onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Open source corporations - with transparent democracy for any type of reward

-Competing hive minds and how they merge gradually and adopt the better parts of others and how they might branch off and merge again later
+Competing hive minds and how they merge gradually and adopt the better parts of others and how they might branch off and merge again
+The philosopher king as an emergent egregore
 Competing egregores
 https://theosophy.wiki/en/Egregore
 > "Egregore: A causal closure over memetic catalysts, which drives its networked hosts to precipitate artifacts that further reinforce the autocatalytic growth of the network, thus increasingly cohering and scaling its global agency beyond the sum of its constituents' local agency." - [Matthew Pirkowski](https://x.com/MattPirkowski/status/1967696396255113243)